-Today video is central to your ag and landscape outreach and campaign efforts, especially when it comes to social media.
+Today irrigation videos are central to your ag and landscape irrigation products outreach and campaign efforts, especially when it comes to social media.
 Video is dominating social channels, and if you are not creating video, you are falling behind your competition.

 Over 50% of your customers are asking for video content now, and the video you provide makes a difference in how they view your business.
 Personalized video is shaping the future of marketing, sales, and customer service, so you need to learn how to do it well.